Corporate Governance

 Principle 1: Establish a strategy and business model which promotes long-term value for all shareholders

-Our purpose is to support the African energy transition as a responsible, well managed independent Oil & Gas company working to enable the continued economic and social development of African economies and bridging the gap to the renewable forms of energy.
+The Company’s purpose is to support the African energy transition as a responsible, well managed independent Oil & Gas company working to enable the continued economic and social development of African economies and bridging the gap to the renewable forms of energy.

-Our mission is to be the trusted partner of both IOCs and host governments in the divestment of legacy assets.
+The Company’s mission is to be the trusted partner of both IOCs and host governments in the divestment of legacy assets.

 Principle 2: Seek to understand and meet shareholder needs and expectations